-Pertinent documents and sections of documents reviewed include soil boring data for La Cygne (Ebasco, 1969) and a table with the location of nearby coal mines (Schoewe, 1955), provided in Appendix A.3.
+Pertinent documents and sections of documents reviewed include soil boring data for La Cygne (Ebasco, 1969) and a table with the location of nearby coal mines (Schoewe, 1955), provided in Appendix B.3.

-Based on this review, SCS determined the Unit is not located within an area with on-site or local human-made features or events (both surface and subsurface) that could feasibly result in an unstable condition at the Unit.
+Based on this review, SCS determined that while the Unit is located in an area that was potentially mined for coal, the potential collapse of any underground mine is unlikely to have occurred, and if a collapse did occur, it would likely not affect the performance of the Unit's retaining structure.
+Furthermore, no evidence of steep slopes in the vicinity of the unit nor areas of rapid groundwater drawdown were identified.
+Therefore, it is SCS' opinion the Unit is not located within an area with on-site or local human-made features or events (both surface and subsurface) that could feasibly result in an unstable condition at the Unit.
 Additional demonstration(s) are not required.

-3 REFERENCES
+7 REFERENCES